 Craig Virgin, three-time U.S. Olympian and twice World Cross Country Champion, maintains that high school coaches are looking for strong, healthy, athletic kids who want to run.
 Who ran the fastest in elementary school is not terribly important.
 He tells the Journal of Youth Running that his working on the family farm made him fit and strong long before he became a runner, and how being fit, being strong, were the foundation for his future success.
-His high school career was highlighted by a record 13:50.6 3-mile on the Illinois State Championship cross-country course, a record he set in 1972, which still stands today (2019).
+His high school career was highlighted by a record 13:50.6 3-mile on the Illinois State Championship cross-country course, a record he set in 1972, which stood until 2023.

 Craig tells coaches and young runners that being strong, being athletic, is integral to running.
 For many runners, being strong, being athletic, is the product of cross training; time spent building upper body, core and lower body strength along with drills to improve fitness and range of motion that complement running.
 Best yet, cross training reduces the risk of overuse injuries in runners while continuing to build both aerobic and anaerobic fitness.

 Here are some very simple things coaches and parents can offer to help young runners be strong, athletic, and have fun doing it.
 None of these require a set of weights in the basement or take a great deal of time.
 The key is to make getting strong a part of running, not something extra.